 Havalah Ruth Peirce

 is an aspiring author and self-taught artist whose dream is to get a book published someday.
-Surrounded by green grass, dragonflies, and the occasional alligator, she lives in the (truly!
+Originally from Washington, she now lives in the (truly!
 Y’all come down here sometime) great state of Texas and wouldn’t have it any other way.

 As a Christian, Havalah strives to live for God alone, and prays that her faith would be reflected in all that she says and does, writes and draws.
 She believes that if a word can touch just one life and point them to God, it is all worth it.

-Havalah’s other interests include philosophy, theology, volunteer work, and embroidery.
+Havalah’s other interests include reading, thinking, traveling, and letting Spotify seep into her soul.
 She can also be found dreaming about the Regency era, hoarding sweaters, and enjoying scenic country drives.
 Lastly, she’d like it on the record that she liked boba tea before it was cool.

 (P.S., Her name is pronounced HAH-vuh-luh.
 Not HAY-vuh-luh.
 Not Hah-VAH-luh.
 But if you’ve tried hard and still can’t get it, it’s okay.
 She’s used to it.)

 (P.P.S., All right, enough of that third person nonsense.)